erikgall/brickbreaker/speech.md

 What I do as a computer programmer is after I write the first code sort of like you guys di...
 I test it and then go back and fix the problems until it is perfect.

-[slide 12]
+### Slide 12

-So what do i do exactly?
+So what do I do exactly?

 - I create web applications that make learning fun and interactive on a computer..

 - I also create websites, apps and games.

-[slide 13]
+### Slide 13

 This is the application I created for the my work that makes learning fun..

-[slide 14]
+### Slide 14

 And I even created a game for you guys...

+Have you guys ever heard of the game Brick Breaker..

 Who thinks they can beat my high score...
+My high score is 17 (one kid got 18 and one kid got 17) so 17 seemed like a perfect number to pick.